 The blended (combines actual results for companies that have reported and estimated results for companies that have yet to report) earnings decline for Q1 2019 is -0.5%.
 If -0.5% is the final decline for the quarter, it will mark the first time the index has reported a year-over-year decline in earnings since Q2 2016 (-3.2%).
-Six sectors are reporting year-over-year growth in earnings, led by the Health Care and Utilities sectors.
-Five sectors are reporting a year-over-year decline in earnings, and Communication Services sectors.
+Six sectors are reporting (or have reported) year-over-year growth in earnings, led by the Health Care sector.
+Five sectors are reporting (or have reported) a year-over-year decline in earnings, led by Energy, Information Technology, and Communication Services sectors.